Violence against women: prevention through respect

 Here are some everyday ways that you can help your child understand the idea of gender equality:

 - Don’t tolerate sexist jokes from friends or family members.
-A sexist joke is a statement or story that gets its humour from putting women down or suggesting that women aren’t as smart or good as men.
+A sexist joke is a statement or story that tries to make people laugh by putting women down or suggesting that women aren’t as smart or good as men.
 If someone makes a joke like this in front of your child, it’s OK to call it out.

 - Teach your child that everyone can do and be what they want to be.
 Point out examples of men and women in ‘non-traditional’ roles and activities.
 Examples might be women playing cricket, rugby and AFL, and men working in midwifery or child care.